 Mr. Ward's service as an executive, combined with his leadership capabilities, make him well qualified to be a member of the Company's Board of Directors.
 Having served on numerous public company boards, Mr. Ward is able to advise as to best practices across multiple industries.
-In addition, as the Chair of the Compensation Committee of a large public company, Mr. Ward brings unique insight into other compensation models and approaches.
-Mr. Ward's experience and perspective make him a valuable addition to the Company's Board of Directors
+In addition, as a member of the Compensation Committee of SP Plus Corporation, Mr. Ward brings unique insight into other compensation models and approaches.
+Mr. Ward's experience and perspective make him a valuable addition to the Company's Board of Directors.